The creators: Two deaf brothers

 Jake deHahn is a UX/UI and visual designer obsessed with making the world accessible.
-He does the design work for accessiblemasks.org's website and develops our visual identity.
+He does the design & UI for AccessibleMasks.org's website and creates our visual identity.

-Currently he's quarantined in San Francisco working for a marketing tech startup as their lead designer.
+Currently Jake's quarantined in San Francisco, working for a startup as their lead designer.
 Jake has worked with non-profits, startups, tech companies, and small businesses.